han-happy/han-happy/README.md

 ## Hi!
 My name is Hanh but I go by Happy.

 I'm a third-year Cognitive Science Major @ UC Irvine!
-I had a minor interest in coding lately.
-Being able to problem-solve my way through things really makes me ... happy!
-I've only taken a few classes in Python and computational modeling.
+I have a strong interest in data science from the computational modeling classes I took.
+Given a data set to play around with models to make sense of the neural network is fascinating.
 Feel free to reach out to me at hanhh2@uci.edu!

 <!--